-There are 3 stages of Alzheimer's:
+There Are 3 stages of Alzheimer's:

-The First Stage:
+1. The First Stage:

 These memories are usually only new memories, such as where the car keys are, what happened the day before, and the names of people met recently.

 Other symptoms of the first stage include:

-- Difficulty finding the right words
+Difficulty finding the right words

-- Trouble remembering recently read material
+Trouble remembering recently read material

-- Inability to put names to faces of people
+Inability to put names to faces of people

-- Trouble with planning
+Trouble with planning

-- Overall reduction in short term memory
+Overall reduction in short term memory

-The Second Stage
+2. The Second Stage

 Memories from the past will become lost as the neurons are destroyed.
 This stage affects more than just the formation of new memories, it will affect memories from as far back as childhood.

 Symptoms in the second stage includes:

-- Forgetting events from personal history
+Forgetting events from personal history

-- Moodiness or antisocial behavior towards challenging situations
+Moodiness or antisocial behaviour towards challenging situations

-- Confusion about the time and place they are in
+Confusion about the time and place they are in

-- Sleep pattern issues, insomnia and tiredness at different points in the day
+Sleep pattern issues, insomnia and tiredness at different points in the day

-- Becoming lost easily
+Becoming lost easily

-- Personality or behavioral changes
+Personality or behavioural changes

-The Third Stage
+3. The Third Stage

 All normal function will become lost, and the person will need assistance with normal daily activities like getting out of bed, bathing and going to the bathroom.

 In symptoms of the third (and final stage) of Alzheimer's:

-- They require around the clock care and assistance with nearly all daily activities
+They require around the clock care and assistance with nearly all daily activities

-- They will experience difficulty sitting, standing, and lying normally
+They will experience difficulty sitting, standing, and lying normally

-- Communication will be limited and difficult
+Communication will be limited and difficult

-- They will be vulnerable to infections
+They will be vulnerable to infections

-- They will lose the ability to recognize faces, including close friends and family
+They will lose the ability to recognize faces, including close friends and family

-- They will become confused and frustrated on a daily basis
+They will become confused and frustrated on a daily basis

 Alzheimer's can have a long list of causes, and scientists have long been in disagreement over the actual cause of the condition.

 Recently there have been some good quality studies with new information regarding the cause of Alzheimer’s.

 It also happens to be the first place damage is noticed in the progression of Alzheimer’s.
 If enough damage occurs in the hippocampus, disorientation and difficulty storing new memories will result.
 Both of which are early markers for Alzheimer's disease.

 Over time, this damage can be seen spreading throughout the brain.
 On the microscopic level, this is seen as tangles in the important transport protein known as TAU which can build up, and eventually damage the neurons ability to function.